 SC seeks response of Centre, states on treatment of Covid patients, handling of bodies

-The Supreme Court Friday termed as "horrific" the state of affairs in Delhi hospitals with bodies of the dead being stacked next to COVID-19 patients, and sought responses from the Centre and different states on its plea taking suo motu (on its own) cognisance on the treatment being meted out to patients and the handling of the bodies.
-Hospitals are not giving due care to keeping of bodies and not even informing family members about deaths, as a result they are unable to attend the last rites, the top court said.
+The Supreme Court Friday termed as "horrific" the state of affairs in Delhi hospitals with bodies being stacked next to COVID-19 patients, and sought responses from the Centre and different states on its plea taking suo motu (on its own) cognisance on the treatment being meted out to patients and the handling of the bodies.
+Hospitals are not giving due care to keeping of bodies and not even informing family members about death of patients, as a result they are unable to attend the last rites, the top court said.

-A bench of Justices Ashok Bhushan, S K Kaul and M R Shah also issued notices to the Centre, Maharashtra, West Bengal and Tamil Nadu.
-"The situation in Delhi is horrendous, horrific and pathetic," the bench said during the hearing.
+A bench of Justices Ashok Bhushan, S K Kaul and M R Shah questioned the Delhi government on fewer COVID-19 tests being conducted and asked, “Why has your testing gone down from 7,000 to 5,000 a day”.
+It said that in Chennai and Mumbai, the number of COVID tests have been increased.

 ALSO READ